mjrgh/PinAffinity/PinAffinity/README.txt

 in your Start Menu > Programs > Startup folder.
 After creating the shortcut, right-click it and open its Properties dialog, then select "Run: Minimized" in the Shortcut tab.
 This will start it with its window minimized.
+However, this won't launch in Administrator mode, which you'll probably want to do.

-The drawback of that easy setup is that Windows won't automatically run the PinAffinity in Administrator mode.
-It's not necessary to do that, but if you don't, PinAffinity can't assign affinities for any of the Windows system background processes, which somewhat reduces its effectiveness, since that will leave more processes running with access to all cores.
-Setting up automatic launch in Administrator mode is a little more work:
+Setting up automatic launch in Administrator mode is a little more work, but not too hard:

 * Run Windows Task Scheduler (use Windows+S to search for it)